helto4real/hassio/appdaemon/apps/readme.md

 ### Group functionality
 You will have to have your devices in a group.
 Recommed one gps, like owtracks or gpstracker, one bluetooth and one wifi like nmap.
 3 devices like this gives the best result imo.

-The logic is: If any of the devices is home and it's state is updated within the [update_time] time it is considered Home.
-If a [prio_device] is specified that device Home status is prioritized and always will make the sensor be "Home".
-For an example a bluetooth device will be set to a priority_device.
-So if BT is home the whole group is home.
+The logic is: If bluetooth or wifi device is 'home' the whole group is considered home. if bluetooth and wifi has been 'not_home' for a considerable time (2h default) and also gps not beeb updated for that long, the group is considered 'not_home'

+### Enity picture
+If any of the devices has a enity_picture then the tracker gets that picture too
 ### Tracking of gps coordinates
 The sensor will have the same tracking coordinates as the gps device in group.
 Make sure you only have one gps device!!!
 ## Cofigure in apps.yaml